Matbo77/Quadcopter-control-and-trajectory-visualization/README.md

 ## Contents:
-- Modelization, simulation and control of a quadcopter UAV
+- Modelization, simulation and control of a  <code style="color : red">quadcopter UAV</code>
 - Visualization of its trajectory and tracking performance
 - Implementation of different nonlinear controlers (**upcoming**)
 - Development of state estimators based on noisy measurements and inputs, and performance assessment (**upcoming**)